Divya C Berry | Psychologist & Counsellor in Central London

 I have five years of clinical practice in New Delhi at private and hospital settings, including a one year clinical residency and training at Vidyasagar Institute of Mental Health & Neurosciences, as well as having recently completed three years of training at the Gestalt Centre in London.

-I am currently based in London and available for online consultations.
+I am currently based in Central London and available for in-person or online consultations.

 What Can I Help With?

 Mental Health has not received the space it deserves until recently.
 Indeed, human beings have not given each other the space we deserve, internally or externally.

 Acknowledging that mental health is a vital part of health, that it needs attention and care, that tending to it and healing from within makes a difference, is all a part of the awakening.
 Mental Health drives the physical, and has the power to inform and transform well-being.

 Come on a journey of discovering how healthy your mind is, and get help dealing with the parts that feel difficult and intense.